Synthetic fuels

 Synthetic fuels contributing to the realization of a carbon-neutral society

-Since synthetic fuels consist of components quite close to those of existing petroleum products, it has the advantage of being able to use existing refinery equipment, the fuel distribution infrastructure, automobiles, aircraft, etc. Consequently, when this technology can be established, it should be possible to quickly spread the use of synthetic fuels in society.
+Since synthetic fuels consist of components quite similar to those of existing petroleum products, there is the advantage of being able to use existing refinery equipment, the fuel distribution infrastructure, automobiles, aircraft, etc. already in place.
+Consequently, if these production technologies are established in the future, synthetic fuels are expected to become one of the options for reducing the overall cost burden on society as we transition toward a carbon-neutral society.

-Commercialization for this technology will require a variety of technical innovations such as production process engineering, catalysts technology, etc., so ENEOS is participating in the "Green Innovation Fund – Development of Technology for Producing Fuel Using CO2, etc. Project" of Japan's New Energy and Industrial Technology Development Organization (NEDO) to establish technology for highly efficient production process for synthetic fuels.
+Commercialization of this technology will require a variety of technical innovations such as production process engineering, catalysts technology, etc., so ENEOS is participating in Japan’s New Energy and Industrial Technology Development Organization (NEDO)’s "Green Innovation Fund - Development of Technology for Producing Fuel Using CO2, etc. Project” to establish a technology for highly efficient production process for synthetic fuels.

 Catalyst/industrial process developments for producing synthetic fuels with high efficiency